TradePulse Learning Hub

 • MACD below 0 → bearish structure

-• MACD crossing above signal → bullish momentum rising
+• MACD crossing above signal line → bullish momentum rising

-• MACD crossing below signal → bearish momentum rising
+• MACD crossing below signal line → bearish momentum rising

 Pitfall